PeishuoYu/Hostel/ReadMe.txt

 Function:
-	Download all the reciew of a specific hostel or hostels in a specific city
+	Download all the reciews of a specific hostel or hostels in a specific city

 Why I developed this program:
 	Recently I am doing a marketing research about hostel in Denver, and I need the